big-wave-dave/USACO/README.md

 # USACO
-My solutions to USACO challenges.
+My solutions to USACO challenges as I teach them to my little siblings.